gerrardgs/gerrardgs/README.md

 # Welcome To My GitHub Profile.

+# About Me
+Hola All, I'm Gerrard Sebastian.
+Currently I'm 18 years old.

+Currently I'm a college student at Telkom Institute Of Technology, which is Undergraduated Program, Informatics Major, Information and Business Faculty.

+Technologies / Tools that i used:

 <!--
 **gerrardgs/gerrardgs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.